 6. Contains Anti-Microbial Properties

-Besides its benefits to the human body, Cilantro plants also possess Anti-microbial and Anti-fungal properties.
+Besides its benefits to the human body, Cilantro plants possess anti-microbial and anti-fungal properties.

-Further, Coriander seeds oil may facilitate promote healthy digestion for IBS sufferers by reducing unpleasant digestive symptoms such as bloating and discomfort.
+Further, Coriander may facilitate healthy digestion for IBS sufferers by reducing unpleasant digestive symptoms such as bloating and discomfort.

 7. Improves Heart Health